pkivolowitz/CSC_4730_FALL_2022/README.md

 [Here](./syllabus/CSC%204730%20Fa22%20Kivolowitz.pdf) is the
 syllabus.

-The attendance and lateness policy contained in the syllabus reads:
+Worthy of being highlighted, the attendance and lateness policy contained in the syllabus reads:

 ```text
 For every five classes missed, your final grade will be reduced by a full letter.
 Absences due to sports, music, or any other campus activity count as an unexcused absence.
 To be clear: A full letter grade means exactly that.
 For example, a B+ will be reduced to a C+.